vshenoyTT/vit/vit.md

 ![concat](images/conc.png)

 ### 2.8 Linear Projection (again)
 After concatenating the attention heads, the output is passed through another linear layer to project it back to the original embedding dimension.
+Like the previous linear layer, **block sharding** is used.
 This ensures that the final output of the attention block has the correct shape for subsequent operations.

 **Functional Code**: